pmahon628/practice-repo/README.md

-# practice-repo
+# Coding-examples
-Various exercise I have done and work on to keep my JS skills sharp
+I made this repository to keep track of various cool things you can do with Javascript and others.